-4.3 Marks of attendance
+4.1 Marks of attendance

 Attendance (%) Marks

-95 and above 05
+90 and above 05

-90 to 94 04

-85 to 89 03
+85 to 89 04

-80 to 84 02
+80 to 84 03

-75 to 79 01
+75 to 79 02

+60 to 74 01

-Less than 75 00
+Less than 60 00

-4.4 In-course assessment for theory courses
+4.2 In-course assessment for theory courses

-- (a) In-course Assessment may be done by taking class test and/or by giving assignments. - (b) The course teacher will announce the dates of in-course examinations at the beginning of the course (as per semester calendar).
+- (a) In-course Assessment may be done by taking class tests. - (b) The course teacher will announce the dates of in-course examinations at the beginning of the course (as per semester calendar).
 The in-course assessment will be of one hour duration and the teacher concerned will be responsible to assess the students sitting in his/her course.
 There will be 2 tests for 3 credit course and 1 test for 2 credit course. - (c) Maximum duration of in-course test will be one class hour. - 4.5.
 Course Final Examination (Theory and practical Courses) - (a) Student having 75% or more attendance on average (collegiate) are eligible to appear in the final examination. - (b) Student having 60-74% attendance are considered to be non-collegiate and will be eligible to sit for the final examination on payment on fine Tk.
-1,000/= (One thousand). - (c) Student having attendance less than 60% will not be allowed to sit for the final examination but may ask seek readmission in the program.

-(d) The duration of theoretical course final examinations will be as follows:
+1,000/= (One thousand). - (c) Student having attendance less than 60% will not be allowed to sit for the final examination but may ask seek readmission in the program. - (d) The duration of theoretical course final examinations will be as follows:

 Credit Duration of examination

-4 credit course 3.5 hours
+4 credit course 4 hours

-3 credit course 3.5 hours
+3 credit course 3 hours

 2 credit course 2.5 hours